Best CB Antennas 2026

 Does antenna length affect CB range?

 Yes.
-Longer antennas generally perform better.
-A 4-foot antenna will outperform a 2-foot antenna, but physical constraints (garages, parking structures) may require shorter options.
+Longer antennas generally perform better because they're closer to the ideal quarter-wave length (about 9 feet for CB frequencies).
+A 4-foot antenna will outperform a 2-foot antenna, but physical constraints like garages and parking structures may require shorter options.

 What is SWR and why does it matter?

-SWR (Standing Wave Ratio) measures how well your antenna is tuned.
-High SWR means power reflects back into your radio, reducing range and potentially damaging the radio.
+SWR (Standing Wave Ratio) measures how efficiently your antenna transfers power from the radio.
+High SWR means power reflects back into your radio, reducing range and potentially damaging the finals.
 Target SWR below 2.0, ideally below 1.5.

 Do I need a ground plane for CB antennas?

-Metal-body vehicles provide natural ground plane.
-For fiberglass, plastic, or aluminum bodies, you need a No-Ground-Plane (NGP) antenna or artificial ground plane kit.
+Metal-body vehicles provide natural ground plane through their roof and body panels.
+For fiberglass, plastic, or aluminum bodies (like RVs, boats, or some truck caps), you need a No-Ground-Plane (NGP) antenna or artificial ground plane kit.

 How do I tune a CB antenna?

 Use an SWR meter.
 Key the mic (without talking) and check SWR on channels 1 and 40.
 If SWR is higher on channel 1, shorten the antenna; if higher on 40, lengthen it.
-Repeat until SWR is balanced and below 2.0.
+Repeat until SWR is balanced and below 2.0 across all channels.

 Take Action for Transparency